buchgr/bazel-remote/README.md

 Values are stored via HTTP PUT requests, and retrieved via GET requests.
 HEAD requests can be used to confirm whether a key exists or not.

+If GET requests specify `zstd` in the `Accept-Encoding` header, then zstandard-encoded data may be returned.

+To upload zstandard compressed data, PUT requests must set `Content-Encoding: zstd` and include a custom `X-Digest-SizeBytes` header with the size of the uncompressed entry.
+The key must also refer to the uncompressed entry.

 If the `--enable_ac_key_instance_mangling` flag is specified and the instance name is not empty, then action cache keys are hashed along with the instance